Crew Welfare

 Technical Assistant

-Our work with the seafaring community
+Our work in the community

 Idwal works on a number of initiatives with multiple charities to help improve the life of crew and the health of our oceans.
 A small selection of our current initiatives can be found below.

-The Mission to Seafarers
+Mission to Seafarers

 Idwal is a key sponsor of the Seafarer's Happiness Index, an initiative ran by the Mission to Seafarers that acts as a barometer of crew wellbeing.
 The Seafarers’ Happiness Index was founded in 2015 and is designed to monitor seafarer satisfaction levels by asking crew ten key questions.
 Results are reviewed each quarter and made into a report.